Department of Labor Logo United States Department of Labor

 Work Environment

-Most power plant operators, distributors, and dispatchers work full time.
-Many work rotating 8- or 12-hour shifts.
+Most power plant operators, distributors, and dispatchers work full time, and some work more than 40 hours per week.
+They typically work rotating 8- or 12-hour shifts.

 How to Become a Power Plant Operator, Distributor, or Dispatcher

-Power plant operators, distributors, and dispatchers typically need a high school diploma or equivalent combined with extensive on-the-job training that may include a combination of classroom and hands-on training.
-Many jobs require a background check and drug and alcohol screenings.
+Power plant operators, distributors, and dispatchers typically need at least a high school diploma or the equivalent to enter the occupation.
+Once hired, they typically receive extensive on-the-job training.
 Nuclear power reactor operators also need a license.

 Pay